 Everyone needs breaks from work to recharge their batteries.
 However, it is quite alarming that 32% of lawyers report they feel pressure “not” to take vacation time.

-It is crucial that law firms take measures to improve their lawyers’ work-life balance and increase their happiness levels.
-A great way to assure that a lawyer on the job takes a holiday is to buy them a holiday package.
+A great way to make sure that a lawyer on the job takes a holiday is to buy them a holiday package.

 One must also avoid working vacations.
 It would also help if holidays were made mandatory and others in the office were barred from calling them during their vacation.